computational-medicine/BMED360-2020/README.md

 **Follow the instructions at [Setting up your system](setup.md) (`setup.md`) to get ready**

+# Browser
+- Display and functionality might differ between browsers - we recommend using [Chrome](https://www.google.com/chrome) on all platforms

 # Notebooks
 The course is based on the Jupyter Notebook, a web-based framework for developing and presenting code-based projects (take a look at https://youtu.be/HW29067qVWk og https://youtu.be/2eCHD6f_phE for introductions to Jupyter Notebooks).